 Dubai Creek Dhow Cruise experience

-A dhow cruise in Creek is a 2-hour sail on a traditional boat and usually is from 8:30 to 10:30 PM.
+A dhow cruise in Creek is a 2-hour sail on a traditional boat from 8:30 to 10:30 PM.
 Dhows are docked on Deiraside near Radisson Blu hotel.

 Deira has fantastic connectivity from anywhere in Dubai.
 But if you plan to drive there, start early because of the heavy traffic and scarce parking spaces.